FLAIROx/IFG/README.md

 # The Simple Idea
 Although this code base contains a lot of code due to supporting multiple datasets, baselines, evaluation metrics and multiple backends, as well both chat and base models, our method remains very simple.
-We invite the reader to to look at the [function here](https://github.com/FLAIROx/IFG/blob/1d49e538da82a6f0da41ecd30b899dec0ce2c5bc/unstructured_tasks/inference/rlhf_response_generation_utils.py#L153) or this [function here](https://github.com/EltayebAhmed/ifg_lcb/blob/69128ebcd804e7485fe54e3744f0ed032219e1a3/lcb_runner/runner/ifg_runner.py#L177) which both implement the core of our method.
+We invite the reader to look at the [function here](https://github.com/FLAIROx/IFG/blob/1d49e538da82a6f0da41ecd30b899dec0ce2c5bc/unstructured_tasks/inference/rlhf_response_generation_utils.py#L153) or this [function here](https://github.com/EltayebAhmed/ifg_lcb/blob/69128ebcd804e7485fe54e3744f0ed032219e1a3/lcb_runner/runner/ifg_runner.py#L177) which both implement the core of our method.

 # Replicating Experiments
 All instructions here assume you run commands from the root directory of the repository.